mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 alternatives coming after.
 Unlike the launch options, use sentence case.
 Avoid punctuation unless using multiple sentences.

-ConVars and commands are found by launching TF2 with `-novid -default -autoconfig -condebug +cvarlist +quit` and then reading `tf/console.log`.
+ConVars and commands are found using [these instructions](https://github.com/mastercoms/mastercomfig/tree/release/docs/tf2#cvarlist).

-Add your alternatives uncommented in the applicable presets/addons:
+Add your alternatives uncommented in the applicable presets/addons, or use modules:

 **Presets:**